-“Livin’ in Milord’s house, protecting the treasures left behind.
-Them pirates never did find Milord’s real goods,” the old man cackled, as another gust of icy wind blasted through the ravine.
+“Living in Milord’s house, protecting the treasures left behind.
+Them pirates never did find Milord’s real goods,” the old man cackled as another gust of icy wind blasted through the ravine.
 “Oh, just a few o’ the trinkets and baubles he kept ‘round the manor house.
-An’ me getting’ more tired and gray.
+An’ me gettin’ more tired and grey.
 How long’s it been?” the old man became lost in thought until another blast of bitter air jerked him out of his reverie.

-Aeryn shivered, gooseflesh rising, and exchanged looks with the rest of the group once more, her mind spinning.
+Aeryn shivered, goose-flesh rising, and exchanged looks with the rest of the group, her mind spinning.
 He’s crazy.

 “The goblins, they came two days gone.
-The chief orc and the chief goblin had a sit-down, and the goblin chief said they was here to claim the island as their new stronghold.
-But the orc chief said the goblins could have the island, they was only here for the treasure.
-And as soon as he said ‘treasure,’ the goblins wanted the goods, and there’s been war ‘tween ‘em ever since.”
+The chief orc and the chief goblin had a sit-down, and the goblin chief said they was here to claim the island as their new stronghold, but the orc chief said the goblins could have the island, they was only here for the treasure, and as soon as he said ‘treasure’ the goblins wanted the goods, and they’s been war ‘tween ‘em ever since.”
 The old man chortled again, looking around at the group gathered before him.

 “The orcs is all set up in the old soldiers’ barracks on the north side, and the goblins is all in the old stables on the southeast.
-And the manor house in the middle is where they hunt ‘round for treasure and each other most o’ the time,” he looked around at the rapt faces in the group.
-“But there’s another place, where they went once but leave alone now, the Temple of the Goddess.”
+And the manor house in the middle is where they hunt ‘round for treasure and fight one ‘nother most o’ the time,” he looked around at the rapt faces in the group.
+“But they’s another place, where they went once but leave alone now, the Temple of the Goddess.”
 He looked at them expectantly.
 At their blank looks, he continued.
-“It be on the far side o’ the rise looking down on the mansion, and if all you’s fancied to hide there, no one’d bother with ye.”
+“It be on the far side o’ the rise looking down on the mansion, and if all you’s fancied to hide there, no one’d bother with you.”

 Before anyone could ask more questions, a roar from the trail behind them jerked their attention from the old man, and three orcs charged through the mud toward the group.

 Aeryn ran back toward the attackers, and she reached for the shackles draped around the back of her neck, hurling them at the oncoming attackers hoping to distract them.
 She fumbled the broadsword from its sheath, heart racing.
-She glanced over as Evie pulled the dagger from her belt and crouched behind a nearby rock.
+She glanced over and saw Evie pull the dagger from her belt, crouching behind a nearby rock.
 Denaryus backed up and laid a bolt in the ready crossbow.
 The elf aimed and fired at the closest orc, hitting him in the chest and knocking him back into the orcs on his heels.
-Looking surprised that she hit the orc, she bent down to cock and load the crossbow once more.
+Looking surprised that she hit the orc, she bent down to cock and load the crossbow.

-Regaining her senses, she swung the sword at the legs in front of her, managing to hit the orc that had tried to kill her, the blade cutting deep into its knee.
-The monster stumbled to her right as it shifted its weight to its other side.
-At that moment, Evie struck a killing blow to the orc’s back.
+Regaining her senses, she swung at the legs before her, managing to hamstring the orc trying to kill her.
+The monster stumbled to her left as it shifted its weight to its other side.
+Evie struck a killing blow to the orc’s back at that moment.

 The last monster roared and charged at the cluster of enemies in front of it.
 Aeryn heard Natsu mumble a strange, nasally combination of words.
-A split second later the orc stopped short, outlined in blue fire.
-At the same instant, a crossbow bolt hit him in the chest, hurling him backward.
+The orc stopped short a split second later, outlined in blue fire.
+A crossbow bolt hit him in the chest simultaneously, hurling him backward.
 As the group gasped for breath, adrenaline still pumped through Aeryn’s veins.
-She stabbed the orcs, again and again, just to make sure they stayed dead.
+She stabbed the orcs repeatedly just to make sure they stayed dead.
 Denaryus ventured forward and put her hand on Aeryn’s arm when the blade stuck in one of the bodies, stopping the mad swings.

 With that, Natsu and Evie searched the dead orcs.
-Denaryus and Evie each took a dagger and tucked them in their makeshift belts, a length of rigging cut long enough to wrap around their waists twice.
+Denaryus and Evie each took a dagger and tucked them in their make-shift belts, a length of rigging cut long enough to wrap around their waists twice.
 Senisalma refused the remaining blade, so Natsu took it and the short spear.
-The boots the orcs were wearing were much too large for any of the girls, so they left the smelly things where they were.
-Evie took one of the axes, as did Aeryn, reasoning that it might make an excellent backup weapon if she lost the sword.
-They took the water skins the orcs carried and the flint and steel, the orcs wouldn’t be needing those any longer.
-Now at least, they could bring a supply of water with them, providing Aeryn hadn’t pierced any of the skins, and start a fire easier.
+The orcs’ boots were much too large for any of the girls, so they left the smelly things.
+Evie took one of the axes, as did Aeryn.
+It might make an excellent backup weapon if she lost the sword.
+They took the water skins the orcs carried and the flint and steel.
+The orcs wouldn’t be needing those any longer.
+Now at least, they would be able to bring a water supply with them, providing Aeryn hadn’t pierced any of the skins and start a fire a bit easier.

-The cloaks the orcs wore were soaked and almost had more holes than cloth, but, according to Senisalma, they were made of some cheap but heavy wool so should keep them warm enough.
+The orcs’ cloaks were soaked and almost had more holes than cloth, but, according to Senisalma, they were made of cheap but heavy wool, so the fabric should keep them somewhat warm.

 “Ooo, treasure!” said Seekate, clapping his hands together and dancing up and down.
 “Methinks ye likes treasure.”